Baseball (1983 video game)

+is a baseball video game developed and published by Nintendo for the Family Computer (Famicom).
+It was originally released in Japan on December 7, 1983, a few months after the July 15 launch of the Famicom.

+An arcade version titled VS. Baseball released for the Nintendo VS. System in 1984, featuring enhanced graphics and speech, becoming a hit at Japanese and American arcades.
+The game was later released as launch title for the Nintendo Entertainment System in North America in 1985, and in Europe in 1986.
+It was also ported to the Game Boy in 1989 as one of the handheld's four launch titles.

+IGN noted that the universal appeal of baseball made the game instrumental in the NES's successful test market launch and regarded it as an important part of Nintendo's early history.
+At the time, it competed with Sega's arcade hit Champion Baseball, released earlier in 1983.

 Gameplay

 As in real baseball, the object of the game is to score the most runs.
 The game supports one player versus a computer opponent, or two players.
 Each player can select from one of six teams.

-Though lacking a license of official team names, their initials in the game correspond to the Japanese Central League or the American Major League Baseball teams in their respective regions.
+Despite the game lacking a license of official team names, their initials in the game correspond to the Japanese Central League or the American Major League Baseball teams in their respective regions.
 The only gameplay difference between teams is the uniform colors.